rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

    Show serialization/deserialization times for the sample size(s) of the test.
    This time will be shown after the test concludes.
-   This command-line parameter is only present in the Traditional C++ API implementation.
+   This command-line parameter is only present in the traditional C++ API implementation.

    **Default:** ``Not enabled``